arxanas/blog/_i18n/en/_posts/2025-08-14-lithe-less-analysis-with-datalog.md

 But when I first read that page, I was blown away — only because I already knew how much code it would take in a traditional programming language.

+**Update 2025-08-23**: I see that Hillel Wayne has discussed this in their blog post *[Instructive and Persuasive Examples](https://www.hillelwayne.com/post/persuasive-examples/)* (2017).
+It's too easy to "brush off" trivial-looking examples of logic programming!

 {% include end_matter.md %}